 After explaining what we knew to many of you individually, we have finally decided to compile all those talks and recommendations in this article with ten steps that will kickstart your success when launching a profitable website or community.
 Being perfectly aware that there are thousands of experts in the field who are way more knowledgeable than us, after all these years we also know what works and what does not, in addition to a lot of tools and resources that will help everyone in this process.

-Without further ado, let’s get this started:
+And now, without further ado, let’s get this started:

 1. Choose a market you like